Toloka/docs/en/template-builder/templates/image-classification.md

 ## Add conditions {#dependencies}

 The [helper.if](../reference/helper.if.md) component displays an interface element after a specific response is selected.
-For example, it lets a Toloker select correct statements about an image only if the image loaded.
+For example, it lets a Toloker select correct statements about an image only if the image is loaded.

 [![](../_images/buttons/view-example.svg)](https://clck.ru/UC62t)